radiantlogic-v8/documentation-new/documentation/global-sync-guide/deployment.md

 #### Replay messages in the dead letter queue

-To replay failed messages from the dead letter queue, you can use the vdsconfig command line utility with the following command.
+To replay failed messages from the dead letter queue, use the Main Control Panel > Global Sync tab.

-`{RLI_HOME}\bin>vdsconfig dl-replay-sync-pipeline -pipelineid {PIPELINE_ID}`

-See [Pipeline ID](concepts-and-definitions/topology.md#pipeline-id) for assistance with finding the pipelineId value to pass in the command.

-Failed messages can also be replayed from the Main Control Panel > Global Sync tab.
 Select the topology and select **Configure** next to the pipeline.
 Select the **Queue** section on the left and locate the Failed Messages section.
 Select the **Resend** button next to the failed message that you want to be resent.

 ![Manually Replaying Failed Messages](media/image99.png)